krisfremen/mattermost-developer-documentation/site/content/internal/infrastructure/kubernetes/kubernetes-troubleshooting.md

 mattermost-community-daily-jobserver-78f7cbf756-wls4f   1/1     Running   0          2h
 ```

-If one or more pods show the status != `Running` you can use the describe and logs to check what is wrong
+If one or more pods show a status != `Running`, you can use the `describe` and `logs` commands below to investigate what is wrong:

 Describe the pod: